Joseph de Bouloc

 Joseph de Bouloc (1660 - 2 December 1708/9) was the French governor of Grenada from January 1701 until 1708.

 Biography

 De Bouloc was originally from Toulouse and was made a reformed Lieutenant-Colonel of the Musketeers of the Guard (known as the Artagnan Regiment).
-Then in 1699 he was made Lieutenant of the King at Port-de-Paix, Haiti (colony of Saint Domingue) and then at the Île-à-Vache.
+Then in 1699 he was made Lieutenant of the King at Port-de-Paix, Haiti (Colony of Saint Domingue) and then at the Île-à-Vache.
 He was made governor of Grenada in 1701 and was given the order of Saint Louis in 1707.
+He was succeeded as governor by Laurent de Valernod.